 - Online tools.
 Check out AARP’s work resources for tips on how you can use your experience to find a job you may like.
-Also, AARP’s Life Reimagined for Work, helps connect job seekers to companies that have signed a pledge stating they value experienced workers and treat all applicants fairly in the recruitment process.
+Also, AARP’s Employer Pledge Program helps connect job seekers to companies that have signed a pledge stating they value experienced workers and treat all applicants fairly in the recruitment process.

 - Job clubs and career workshops.
 Check with your local library to find out if it offers workshops or hosts job clubs.
 Also check with local nonprofits or your place of worship.

 - Employee assistance programs at work.
 If you’re employed, find out if you have access to an employee assistance program.
 It may offer career counseling or coaching.